 The IAB TCF stands for Transparency and Consent Framework and is a specification of the IAB which enables AdTech providers to find out whether a website visitor has given his consent to the data processing or not.
 More information can be found on the IAB Europe website.

 AdSpirit supports IAB TCF v1 and IAB CMP API v1.1.
 See also the article on Consent String.
-Support for the IAB TCF v1 will be discontinued from April 2020.
+Support for the IAB TCF v1 will be discontinued after 15 August 2020.
 Signals in v1 that subsequently arrive in the AdServer are ignored.

 Important: Change of data protection settings in the AdServer

-In order for cookies to be set by the AdServer from April 2020 and for the processing of personal data to take place, the IAB TCF v2 signal ("TC string") must be available from April 2020.
+In order for cookies to be set by the AdServer from15 August 2020 and for the processing of personal data to take place, tthe IAB TCF v2 signal ("TC string") must be available as of 15 August 2020.